Skip to content

 Sainsbury’s Bank Pet Insurance

-Sainsbury's Bank Pet Insurance can protect your Springer Spaniel puppy from 8 weeks old up to any age.
-If you have an older dog, you can take out a new policy up to their 8th birthday.
+Sainsbury's Bank Pet Insurance can protect your Springer Spaniel puppy from eight weeks old up to any age.
+If you have an older dog, you can take out a new policy up to their eighth birthday.

 How to care for a Springer Spaniel dog